| A community

 practice theories and guidelines, which are acceptable to practitioners

 working in a wide range of statutory and voluntary bodies.
+It

 is evidential that Bangladeshi women today are still being ignored of